parkjessie/LAJ/README.md

 # LAJ

-combination of a canvas calendar and scrum board login feature to allow for collaboration within groups and for each person to have a role (TO, OO, scrum master, etc) checkboxes for complete tasks, better than canvas because you can check off individual tasks and  include steps to complete those tasks
+- Combination of a canvas calendar and scrum board
+- Login feature to allow for collaboration within groups and for each person to have a role (TO, OO, scrum master, etc)
-ie:
+- Checkboxes for complete tasks, better than canvas because you can check off individual tasks and  include steps to complete those tasks, ie:
 Canvas says:
 "Create Performance Task PBL feature
 Final committed program code showing algorithms written in JS/Python